tom-ai/sophia-website/README.md

 To respond with `contact@sophiadignam.co.uk`, I've used Postmark to sign the domain and added the appropriate DNS records to Cloudflare.

 Details on the closed issue: https://github.com/tom-ai/session-musician-sd/issues/7

+## DatoCMS

+For CMS and data fetching, roughly following this: https://www.datocms.com/docs/next-js